Immigration Papers: Your Proof of Immigration Status

 Employment Authorization Card

 A variety of foreign nationals with a nonimmigrant status may be eligible for an employment authorization document.
 Also known as a work permit, the card is proof of employment authorization for several visa types and other status.
-Some common immigration statuses eligible for an EAD include: adjustment of status applicant, DACA, TPS, asylum/refugee, and certain F-1 students with special permission to work.
+Some common immigration statuses eligible for an EAD include: adjustment of status applicant, DACA, TPS, and asylum/refugee grantees.

 employment authorization card